 The reality of the matter is that there isn’t much difference as long as your digital piano has weighted keys.

-So now that you know which instrument to pick, let’s look at the best ways to learn piano in 2020.
+So now that you know which instrument to pick, let’s look at the best ways to learn the piano.

 Best Ways To Learn Piano In 2024

 Here are the current best options to learn piano: